 Address: 21 George IV Bridge, Edinburgh EH1 1EN

-Website: http://www.elephanthouse.biz/
+Website: https://elephanthouse.biz/

 The most famous of the Harry Potter related attractions in Edinburgh is a coffee shop called The Elephant House.
 A sign on the outside proclaims it to be the “Birthplace of Harry Potter” and it attracts loads of visitors.
-The café also says that other famous writers once wrote here, including Ian Rankin and Alexander McCall-Smith.
+The cafe also says that other famous writers once wrote here, including Ian Rankin and Alexander McCall-Smith.

 Although its claim to being the “birthplace” of Harry Potter isn’t true, Rowling definitely spent time writing here.
 It is fairly likely she spent time here writing the second and third Harry Potter books.
 In fact, you can see this video of J.K.
 Rowling giving an interview at The Elephant House around the time when she had started working on her third Harry Potter novel.

+The Elephant House is currently open daily from 10am to 6pm.
+Expect it to be busy, especially during peak tourist season.
 If you are a writer, perhaps you can find inspiration from those now famous best-selling authors like Rowling who once sat quietly writing in longhand at the table in the corner.

 Traverse Theatre Cafe